 Bodies such as ACAS and the Solicitors Regulatory Authority are expected to draft guidance on NDAs so that organisations understand the legislation when it comes into force.

-A date is yet to be set for the implementation of the new legislation.
+A date is yet to be set for implementing the new legislation.
 The government’s full press release on their plans was issued on 21st July 2019: Crack down on misuse of Non-Disclosure Agreements in the workplace.

-At present, NDAs cannot be used to prevent an individual from reporting any wrongdoing to the police but from what we’ve seen in the news, it would appear NDAs are being used to make individuals believe this is not the case, something which is not acceptable!
+At present, NDAs cannot be used to prevent an individual from reporting any wrongdoing to the police.
+Still, from what we’ve seen in the news, it would appear NDAs are being used to make individuals believe this is not the case, which is unacceptable!

-It’s also concerning that individuals may feel isolated and unable to seek mental health support to talk about their problems if they believe they’ll breach an NDA in doing so.
+It’s also concerning that individuals may feel isolated and unable to seek mental health support to discuss their problems if they believe they’ll breach an NDA.

-Overall, I welcome this transparency to ensure that victims of a crime are not led to believe they cannot report criminal activity to the police, as well as ensure they receive appropriate medical attention and mental health support.
+Overall, I welcome this transparency to ensure that victims of a crime are not led to believe they cannot report criminal activity to the police and that they receive appropriate medical attention and mental health support.

-The HR and Legal sector are already commenting on the legislation only being a small part of the solution to eradicating workplace discrimination and sexual harassment.
-The main point here is that this new legislation is about dealing with the issue once it has happened.
-So they, and I, would like to see more done to prevent inappropriate behaviour from actually occurring in the first place.
+The HR and Legal sectors are already commenting on the legislation as only being a small part of the solution to eradicating workplace discrimination and sexual harassment.
+The main point is that this new legislation deals with the issue once it has happened.
+So they and I would like to see more done to prevent inappropriate behaviour from actually occurring in the first place.
 This appears to be the growing consensus from the HR sector.

-However, to implement meaningful changes that might prevent these inappropriate behaviours in the workplace it is going to require a wide array of measures to ensure an appropriate workplace culture from training workshops, clear and well-communicated workplace policies, to the right behaviours displayed from the top-down.
-My concern is how many small business owners could and will come up with a plan to reduce the likelihood of sexual harassment and discrimination occurring in their workplace as they’re hiring say, employee number 7 into their team.
+However, implementing meaningful changes that might prevent these inappropriate behaviours in the workplace will require a wide array of measures to ensure an appropriate workplace culture, from training workshops and clear and well-communicated workplace policies to the right behaviours displayed from the top down.
+My concern is how many small business owners could and will develop a plan to reduce the likelihood of sexual harassment and discrimination occurring in their workplace as they’re hiring, say, employee number 7 into their team.
 I’d guess not many.

-Although, it’s also anticipated that NDAs will be banned from use in cases involving harassment and discrimination, so exactly how the legislation will work in such cases and settlement agreements is unclear.
+Although, it’s also anticipated that NDAs will be banned from use in cases involving harassment and discrimination, so precisely how the legislation will work in such cases and settlement agreements is unclear.

-As the proposed legislation takes shape, I hope to see more guidance and resources to support small businesses in getting it right from the outset rather than focus being on the legal terms.
+As the proposed legislation takes shape, I hope to see more guidance and resources to support small businesses in getting it right from the outset rather than focusing on the legal terms.